-The National Lakeshore is located about 5 miles north of Chicago in northwest Indiana’s Calumet Region.
+The National Lakeshore is about 5 miles north of Chicago in northwest Indiana’s Calumet Region.
 The park’s northern section can be reached via exit #123 off Interstate 80.
-It is also accessible from exit #60 of Interstate 90 near Hammond.
+Additionally, it is accessible from exit #60 of Interstate 90 near Hammond.

 See Related: Best Travel Photography Books to Inspire You

 7. Voyageurs National Park

-Voyageurs National Park, located in Minnesota, offers a sprawling chain of lakes making it completely unique from other parks.
+Voyageurs National Park in Minnesota offers a sprawling chain of lakes unique from other parks.
 It also shares a border with another country, Canada, specifically the provinces of Manitoba and Ontario.

-Voyageurs was founded to preserve America’s northern freshwater lakes, waterways, and the surrounding landscape.
+Voyageurs was founded to preserve America’s northern freshwater lakes, waterways, and landscape.
 One of the great things about Voyageurs National Park is that it is located outside of International Falls, a charming town in northeastern Minnesota near fifteen other lakes and the Rainy River.
 From there, you can explore much more!